 So what does it smell like?
 It was classified as a light, modern floral fragrance for women.

-• Middle notes: gardenia, ylang ylang, orange blossom
+• Middle notes: gardenia, ylang ylang, orange blossom, rose, jasmine

 Bottles: